 What do battlefields have to tell us about the past and about ourselves?
 Battlefields Uncovered studies some of the most dramatic turning points in World History through the lens of Military History and Archaeology.
 See how groundbreaking archaeological techniques can shine a light through the fog of war.
 Discover the complex issues to be considered when preserving and presenting places of past armed conflict.
 Consider what stories should be told?
 And by whom?
 Discuss different perspectives on these questions with a diverse group of people including world-leading archaeologists and historians, museum experts and military veterans.

 The course will take place online.
 You can begin following the course from the 13th September 2021.
 There will be an online gradation on the 10th of December.
-Between those dates, an engaging mix of theory, research and focus on practical techniques, in the form of lectures and workshops will be released.
+Between those dates, an engaging mix of theory, research and focus on practical techniques will be released in the form of lectures and workshops.
 You can mostly follow them when it suits you best.
 You will also take part in and online discussions and assessed seminars in small groups in October and November.

-If you are interested in military history; wanting an introduction to practical archaeology; intrigued by narratives and representations of conflict, looking to gain additional academic credits; from a military background and wanting to develop new skills, this is the course for you!
+If you are interested in military history; wanting an introduction to practical archaeology; intrigued by narratives and representations of conflict; looking to gain additional academic credits; from a military background and wanting to develop new skills, then this is the course for you!

 No previous academic qualifications are necessary.
 Teaching is in English, and you’ll be placed in an online group for interactive seminars and discussions.